aubreyrjones/lemon-py/README.md

 is deallocated and the returned tree is free of any complicated ownership semantics.

-The python aspect of lemon-py reads the grammar file, builds the lexer configuration, wraps the impl code into an `%include{}` block, and generates a new, complete Lemon input file with all of the code inlined before the grammar at the bottom.
-By this point, everything for the entire python module definition, except for the `pybind11` headers, is in that one file.
+The python aspect of lemon-py reads the input grammar file, builds the lexer configuration, and outputs a Lemon grammar file that inlines the lexer configuration and includes the `ParserImpl.cpp` file to implement the lexer and parser environment.

 The file is placed in a temporary working directory and `lemon` is invoked on it to generate the final source code for the parser